TritonDataCenter/node-zfs/README.md

 -----------

 The node-zfs library provies a thin, evented wrapper around common ZFS commands.
+It also contains functionality to automatically generate pool layouts based on a disk inventory.

 ENVIRONMENT
 -----------

-The library was developed on an OpenSolaris snv_111b system.
+The library was developed on an OpenSolaris snv_111b system and has subsequently been used on SmartOS.

 AUTHOR
 ------

 Orlando Vazquez <orlando@joyent.com>
 Bill Pijewski <wdp@joyent.com>
+Keith Wesolowski <keith.wesolowski@joyent.com>

 SEE ALSO
 --------